-Investors in the Common Stock in the Offering will experience immediate and substantial dilution in the net tangible book value of their shares.
-Assuming an initial public offering price of \$16.00 per share, dilution to new investors would be \$13.23 per share.
+Investors in the Common Stock in the Offering will experience immediate and substantial dilution in the net tangible book value of their shares of \$14.45 per share.
 Additional dilution will occur upon exercise of outstanding stock options.
 If the Company seeks additional capital in the future, the issuance of shares or convertible debt to obtain such capital may lead to further dilution.
 See "Dilution."